Computing Intent at Alderton Junior School

-The aim of Computing and Technology Curriculum at Alderton Junior School is to develop confident learners who have the technological skills they need to move beyond KS2 and to equip them for the ever-changing needs of the future.
+The intent of Computing and Technology Curriculum at Alderton Junior School is to develop confident learners who have the technological skills they need to move beyond KS2 and to equip them for the ever-changing needs of the future.
 Our comprehensive curriculum develops computational thinking skills, digital literacy and understanding of information technology.
 In addition, half-termly e-safety lessons are built into the curriculum which help pupils to understand how to use technology in a safe, purposeful and creative way.
 This approach provides pupils with the exposure to a variety of different technologies, such as computers, tablets, raspberry pis and robots that will enrich their experiences.

 Key Stage 2

 Pupils will develop their knowledge of programming skills and begin to create and design algorithms to achieve given goals.
 Other areas of computing, such as digital literacy and information technologies, are also taught within core and foundation subjects enabling pupils to develop their use of presentational software.
 There is also a continual focus on safe internet use.

 The main outcomes for children are:

 The document below contains the full curriculum offer including the progression of skills.

 E-Safeguarding is of the utmost importance to Alderton Junior School.
 To ensure that children have an understanding of how to use information and communication technologies safely and responsibly, we teach E-Safety as discrete lessons each half term as well as it being embedded within the curriculum.

 Computing and Technology Leader: